dotnet/designs/accepted/2023/feature-switch-attributes.md

 class StartupHookProvider
 {
-    [FeatureSwitch(typeof(RequiresStartupHookSupportAttribute))]
+    [FeatureCheck(typeof(RequiresStartupHookSupportAttribute))]
     private static bool IsSupported => // ...
 }
 ```

-This allows the library that defines the feature `RequiresStartupHookSupportAttribute` to also define a `FeatureSwitch`, but prevents other libraries from defining a feature switch or guard property that references the same attribute.
+This allows the library that defines the feature `RequiresStartupHookSupportAttribute` to also define a `FeatureCheck`, but prevents other libraries from defining a feature switch or guard property that references the same attribute.

 However, it would still be possible to get around this restriction by defining a new attribute type that uses the same feature name: